aljoschua/dotfiles/README.md

     - dconf
     - Scripts for managing workspaces

-Note that I am on Linux Mint, and the steps below might not work for you.
 On branch `root` you can find the configuration files outside my home directory.

 ## Setup
 ```bash
 git clone --bare https://github.com/aljoschua/dotfiles ~/.config/dotfiles